-B. The UFC's Exclusionary Scheme Substantially Foreclosed Competition in the Relevant Input and Output Markets
+B. The UFC's Exclusionary Scheme Harmed Competition in the Relevant Input and Output Markets.

-- 136. The UFC's ongoing anticompetitive scheme has enhanced and maintained the UFC's monopoly power in the Relevant Output Market and monopsony power in the Relevant Input Market by substantially foreclosing competition in both Relevant Markets. - 137.
-The UFC has used its exclusive contracts and dominant market power to prevent Fighters from competing for other MMA Promoters, foreclosing other Promoters' access to a sufficient stable of top Fighters.
-By locking up the vast majority of top Fighters, including through provisions that gave the UFC the power to extend contracts perpetually, ensuring that contract end dates were staggered, and that the most valuable Fighters were locked up for the longest terms, the UFC's Scheme has blocked potential competitors from entering or expanding.
-Without access to the top Fighters the UFC locked up with its contracts, other MMA promoters have given up on competing with the UFC for talent, and have become "feeder" leagues to the UFC or "minor" leagues. - 138.
-As a result of the UFC's scheme, compensation associated with fighting in MMA bouts to members of the Class has been and continues to be artificially suppressed.
-In addition, the anticompetitive effects of the UFC's exclusionary scheme in the Relevant Markets include, inter alia: - a. reduced competitiveness of live Professional MMA events; - b. artificially suppressed output in the Relevant Output Market, including fewer live Professional MMA bouts than would exist in the absence of the challenged anticompetitive scheme; and, - c. artificially suppressed demand in the Relevant Input Market. - 139.
-There are no legitimate procompetitive justifications for the anticompetitive scheme alleged in this Complaint, or for any aspect of the anticompetitive conduct standing alone.
+- 150. The UFC's ongoing anticompetitive scheme has enhanced and maintained the UFC's monopoly power in the Relevant Output Market and monopsony power in the Relevant Input Market.
+As a result of the UFC's scheme: (i) compensation associated with fighting in MMA bouts to members of the Bout Class has been and continues to be artificially suppressed, and (ii) the Identities of UFC Fighters continues to be expropriated and compensation by the UFC and its licensees for the expropriation of, exploitation of and right to exploit Identities of the members of the Identity Class has been and continues to be artificially suppressed.
+In addition, the anticompetitive effects of the UFC's exclusionary scheme in the Relevant Markets include, inter alia: - a. reduced competitiveness of live Elite Professional MMA events; - b. artificially suppressed output in the Relevant Output Market, including reduced number of live Elite Professional MMA bouts than would exist in the absence of the challenged anticompetitive scheme; and, - c. artificially suppressed demand in the Relevant Input Market. - 151.
+There are no legitimate procompetitive justifications for the anticompetitive conduct alleged in this Complaint, or for any aspect of the anticompetitive conduct standing alone.
 Even if, arguendo, such justifications existed, there are less restrictive means of achieving those purported procompetitive effects.
-To the extent the anticompetitive scheme or any aspect of the anticompetitive scheme has any cognizable procompetitive effects, they are substantially outweighed by the anticompetitive effects.
+To the extent the anticompetitive conduct or any aspect of the anticompetitive conduct has any cognizable procompetitive effects, they are substantially outweighed by the anticompetitive effects.

-C. Plaintiffs and Members of the Class Suffered Antitrust Injury
+C. Plaintiffs and Members of the Bout Class Suffered Antitrust Injury.